sigma-random/PrefSDK/README.md

 ====

 This repository contains the SDK for Portable Reverse Engineering Framework (PREF).
-The SDK is composted by Lua scripts that will be loaded and executed by PREF.
+The SDK is composted by Lua scripts and QML files that will be loaded and executed by PREF.

-SDK's Structure
+SDK Features
 -----
-- Format Parser.
+- Format Parser with custom User Interface support (if needed)
-- Disassembler Engine.
+- Disassembler Engine with Processor Definition and Custom Loader support
-- Custom Exporter Support.
+- Custom Exporters.
 - Basic Math Functions.
 - Basic String Functions.
 - Basic Container Classes.